On this page

 The Dorset reserve pilot area lies entirely within the county of Dorset.

 Please note that for security reasons we will not publish maps of the pilot areas, nor will individual land holdings or participants be identified.

-A public opportunity to comment on the pilot badger control licence applications in west Gloucestershire and west Somerset took place and a summary of responses to the opportunity to comment process is available.
+A public opportunity to comment on the pilot badger control licence applications in west Gloucestershire and west Somerset took place in 2012.
+An opportunity to comment on the Dorset reserve pilot area also took place in 2013.
+A summary of responses is available.

 Natural England’s bTB enquiry line advisers are also available to help answer any questions you may have about the licensing process.